sense-finance/sense-v1/README.md

 The Periphery contract contains bundled actions for Series Actors and general users.

 For Series Actors, the Periphery exposes the public entry points to onboard new Targets (i.e. deploy adapters) and initialize new Series.
 The Target Sponsor calls `onboardAdapter` which will deploy an Adapter via an Adapter Factory and onboard the Target to the Sense Fuse Pool.
-The Series Sponsor calls `sponsorSeries` to initialize a series in the Divider and create a Zero/Underlying, [Yieldspace](https://yield.is/YieldSpace.pdf) pool implementation on BalancerV2.
+The Series Sponsor calls `sponsorSeries` to initialize a series in the Divider and create a Space for Zero / Underlying trading.

 Because the BalancerV2 only holds Zeros & the Target's Underlying, users need to execute additional steps to `issue()` and `combine()` in order to enter/exit into/from a Claim position.
 The Periphery allows users to bundle the necessary calls behind a single function interface and perform the following operations atomically, flashloaning Target from an Adapter when need be:
 - swapTargetForZeros